Search our blog

 The Nail Knot

-Rod Set up
+Rod Set Up

 Line & Leader Set up

-Tapered leaders
+Tapered Leaders

 Tapered leaders come in a variety of lengths and breaking strains, dependent on the species you are targeting.
 Fluorocarbon and Co-polymer tapered leaders are placed between your main tippet and fly line, to ensure better fly turn over.
 Tapered leaders can be attached by a loop to loop connection or by a nail knot.
 You can attach your fly if you so wish directly onto the end of the tapered leader by using a simple but secure improved clinch knot, or even a davy knot for very light tapered leaders or tippet material when utilising small flies.
 It certainly has less bulk at the eye of the hook than the blood knot.